 - In house recycling – there may be ways you can recycle some of your GRP waste in-house, particularly if you use a spray-up or casting process.
 Grinding to fine filler is a proven route but is difficult to achieve economically.
 Ecowolf (Florida, USA) provides equipment for incorporating GRP regrind in spray up processes.
 Conenor (Finland) provides advice / R&D services for multilayer extrusion which can incorporate GRP regrind.

 - Cement kiln (Recycling/recovery) – Mixes shredded composite parts / offcuts with other waste to feed into cement kilns.
 Organic resin is burnt for energy, inorganic components become feedstock for cement.
 CFRP can also be treated this way but recycling is preferable.
 Check with your waste management contractor, or Agecko can arrange this.
-Neocomp in Germany (formerly operated by Zajons) and Demacq Recycling International in the Netherlands promote this process specifically for the composites industry.
+Neocomp in Germany (formerly operated by Zajons) promotes this process specifically for the composites industry.

 - Energy recovery – Several of our members are now sending GRP waste for energy recovery.
 Your waste management company may be able to do this.
 The glass and filler will go to ash, but in some cases the bottom ash from incinerators is recycled rather than landfilled.
 You may want to ask whether the incinerator bottom ash (IBA) will be recycled (as aggregate or in building products) or landfilled, and whether the waste is being exported for incineration overseas.